You got the invitation for your friends' wedding and found the perfect wedding gift when suddenly it hits you. What are you going to wear?

 - A button-up shirt, tie and pants dressed up with a blazer

-- If it's formal, wear a dark suit, tuxedos are not appropriate before 6:00 p.m.
+- A dark suit *tuxedos are not appropriate before 6 p.m.)

-- A cocktail dress, nothing too sexy, but something fun to dance in; choose moderate or floor length
+- A conservative cocktail dress; choose moderate or floor length

 - A dressy suit or a cocktail suit